timmytimmyfied/TimmyAuth/README.md

   Create public threads,
   Create private threads

-Then you can create a webhook for your verification channel, input this webhook and your recently created OAuth link on this website https://oauth-link-2-embed.onrender.com.
+Then you can create a webhook for your verification channel, input this webhook and your recently created OAuth link on this [website](https://ratembed.onrender.com/).

 Once you press send, a Discord embed with your OAuth link should apear.